kiryk/dunge/README.md

 Gameplay
 --------

 Command           |Description
 -----------------------------
  `use    [item]`  |Use specified item, items that are equipable, have to be `take`n at first, for instance, you can use doors without equiping them
  `take   [item]`  |Equip specified item, not all items are equipable though `drop   [item]`  |Drop specified item
-`hold   [item]`  |Take one of your equipped items to your hand, in order to help or attack the others with it `attack [player]`|"Attack" specified player, with the item you currenlty hold in hand, if it's food or bandage, you'll feed or heal him
+ `hold   [item]`  |Take one of your equipped items to your hand, in order to help or attack the others with it `attack [player]`|"Attack" specified player, with the item you currenlty hold in hand, if it's food or bandage, you'll feed or heal them
  `exit`           |Exit the game (by commiting suicide)